 The new Pronunciator language-learning service is now live and available for all patrons on www.LINCC. org.

 Pronunciator offers 80 languages and 4,000 available courses.
 You can learn how to speak a foreign language with the help of a variety of interactive techniques that make it easy for beginners and advanced learners.
-It includes interactive ESL . . . → Read More: Pronunciator Language Learning is Here
+It includes interactive ESL . . . → Read More: Learn Languages with Pronunciator

 Teens aged 12- 17 are invited to play Wii games at the library every Friday from 1 p.m. to 3 p.m. in the Flora Room.
 The library has purchased a Wii gaming system and TV with a grant from the Estacada Area Literary Foundation.
-Come in and . . . → Read More: Wii Game Friday for Teens April 25
+Come in and play our games, or use your laptop . . . → Read More: Wii Game Friday for Teens

-The library’s long-running computer tutorials are expanding to two Saturdays a month beginning on April 12.
+The library’s long-running computer tutorials have expanded to two Saturdays a month.

 Need to improve your computer skills?
 The library’s weekly one-on-one sessions let you work with a tutor on whatever computer questions you have or to learn basic skills.

-Every Wednesday between 10 a.m. and 11:30 p.m. and every other . . . → Read More: Saturday Computer Tutorials in April
+Every Wednesday between 10 a.m. and 11:30 p.m. and every other Saturday between 11 . . . → Read More: Saturday Computer Tutorials

 Have a reference question and the library is closed?
 Try Answerland, now available from the Estacada Library’s home page.
 Answerland lets anyone connect to a librarian by live chat, email or text messaging.